Shuijing725/CrowdNav_Prediction_AttnGraph/README.md

 The testing results are logged in `trained_models/your_output_dir/test/` folder, and are also printed on terminal.
 If you set `visualize=True` in `test.py`, you will be able to see visualizations like this:
 <img src="/figures/visual.gif" width="420" />
+If you wish to save the visualization to disk, set `save_slides=True` in `test.py` and all rendered frames will be saved in a subfolder inside the `trained_models/your_output_dir/test/`.
 ### Plot the training curves
 ```
 python plot.py